Davidson County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- BAC over 0.08: If your Blood Alcohol Content (BAC) was 0.08 or higher, your license will be suspended for a period determined by North Carolina law.
-Check the NC DMV website for specific suspension periods.
+- BAC Over 0.08: If your blood alcohol concentration (BAC) was 0.08 or higher, your license will be suspended according to North Carolina law.
+The exact duration of the suspension will be determined by the DMV.

-- Temporary Permit: After your arrest, you likely received a temporary driving permit.
-This permit is typically valid until your ALR hearing or until the date your suspension officially begins, whichever comes first.
+- Temporary Permit: The arresting officer may issue a temporary driving permit, valid until your ALR hearing or the start of the suspension period, whichever comes first.

 If You Refused Testing

-- Refusal Penalty: Refusing to take a breath or blood test after a DUI arrest in North Carolina carries a significantly harsher penalty than failing the test.
+- Refusal Suspension: Refusing to submit to a breath or blood test carries a longer license suspension than failing the test.
+This is due to North Carolina's implied consent law.

-- Implied Consent Law in North Carolina: By driving on North Carolina roads, you've given your "implied consent" to submit to chemical testing if lawfully arrested for DUI.
-Refusing to comply results in an automatic license suspension, typically longer than the suspension for failing the test.
-Check the NC DMV website for specific suspension periods for refusal.
+- Implied Consent Law: By driving on North Carolina roads, you implicitly consent to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing results in immediate penalties, including license suspension.

 The ALR/Administrative Hearing